Electrical Protection Fundamentals

 An overcurrent relay have a current coil.
 When normal current flows through this coil, the magnetic effect generated by the coil is not sufficient to actuate the moving element of the relay, as the restraining force is greater than deflecting force.
 However, when the current through the coil increases, the magnetic effect increases, and after a certain level of current, the deflecting force generated by the magnetic effect of the coil, reaches the restraining force actuating the moving element to move towards the contact position on the relay.
 Although there are different types of overcurrent relays but basic working principle of overcurrent relay is more or less same for all.

-See also Effects of harmonics on Electrical Equipment
+See also Selection of Electrical Equipment - Common Rules

 Overcurrent relays operate with inverse time or definite time, and instantaneous characteristics.
 The relays have a set pick-up current, Is.
 When the current reaches and/or surpasses the current Is value, a timer starts.
 The relationship between the magnitude of the current and the time needed for tripping is inverse time or definite time.
 When the timer reaches its corresponding point on the time-current curve, without the current dropping, the relay will trip.
 The relay will trip instantaneously if the current reaches the instantaneous trip setting.
 The inverse curves are usually divided into normal, very or extreme inverse characteristics.
 ANSI and IEC have standards for the characteristics of these time-current curves (TCCs) which are commonly used, however the user may choose/create tailored characteristics.